flame-engine/flame/doc/development/documentation.md

       pip install -r doc/_sphinx/requirements.txt
       ```

+    - On Windows, verify that `sphinx-autobuild` installs correctly, otherwise an error may occur.

 4. Melos as per the [contributing](contributing.md#environment-setup) guide.

 Once these prerequisites are met, you can build the documentation by switching to the root project